dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 SSE is a protocol that allows an HTTP client to receive events with a minimal delay.
-It is widely supported, with libraries existing in all major languages in addition built-in support in all major web browsers.
+It is widely supported, with libraries existing in all major languages in addition to built-in support in all major web browsers.

 All REST activity to do with storage events target `events` resources